elierotenberg/nexus-uplink-client/README.md

 - Action fast-path using the client-server Websocket channel when available
 - Easy and configurable transaction-based updates batching

 ### Example (server-side)

 The server should perform well directly, but its recommended setup is to cache HTTP GET requests per url.
 Varnish or nginx are great at doing this.

-You don't need to invalidate caches by yourself, just use an [LRU cache](http://en.wikipedia.org/wiki/Cache_algorithms) (usually the default) and it should work fine.

-The protocol is caching-aware and generates exactly one url per new version of each object, and doesn't resort to using timestamps, random hashes, or other cache-flooding magic.

-### Example (server-side)

-The server should perform well directly, but its recommended setup is to cache HTTP GET requests per url.
-Varnish or nginx are great at doing this.